Decreasing Industrial Inefficiencies through Asset Management and IoT

 Most large industrial companies manage their assets using cumbersome manual processes.
 Equipment inventories are typically maintained by hand, on paper, whiteboard, and/or spreadsheets.
-Asset movement is difficult to track, with the information often becoming outdated before it reaches the home office, especially in companies that move their assets to different job sites on a frequent basis.
+IIoT and asset performance management movement is difficult to track, with the information often becoming outdated before it reaches the home office, especially in companies that move their assets to different job sites on a frequent basis.

 As a result, tools and equipment frequently get lost or misplaced.
 Managers can’t find vehicles when they need them.
 Asset theft and misuse is a common occurrence.
 And the lack of timely, accurate data leads to inefficient use of tools, equipment and assets, resulting in higher operating costs.

 Industrial Internet of Things (IIoT) and Asset Management